gktval/DQN-Banana/README.md

 	Dueling-DQN

 In the run method, you can change configuration options for the selected Deep Q-Network.
 This includes the use of noisy networks and priority replay buffers.
 The results of the training will be stored in a folder called `scores` location in the `python` folder.
 After running several of the DQN networks, you can replay the trained agent by changing the `isTest` variable passed into the `run()` method.
 You should also change filename of the checkpoint in `WatchSmartAgent` to the checkpoint you wish to replay.
 Furthermore, this method will display the scores of all trained agents in the `scores` folder.

+### Summary
+This graph shows the scores of the various trained DNQ agents used in this project.
+The DDQN and Dueling-DQN networks performed less well than the DQN network.
+Only the DQN and the DQN-noisy network reached an average targeted score of 13+ after 600 episodes.

+[image1]: https://github.com/gktval/DQN-banana/blob/main/Summary%20Results.png "Scores of trained agents within 800 games"